Mahasiddha: Eighty-Four Mahasiddhas

 By convention there are eighty-four Mahasiddhas in both Hindu and Tibetan Buddhist traditions, with some overlap between the two lists.
 The number is congruent with the number of siddhi or occult powers held in the Indian Religions.
 In Tibetan Buddhist art they are often depicted together as a matched set in works such as thangka paintings where they may be used collectively as border decorations around a central figure.

 Each Mahasiddha has come to be known for certain characteristics and teachings, which facilitates their pedagogical use.
 One of the most beloved Mahasiddhas is Virūpa, who may be taken as the patron saint of the Sakyapa sect and instituted the Lamdré (Tibetan: lam 'bras) teachings.
 Virupa (alternate orthographies: Birwapa/Birupa) lived in 9th century India and was known for his great attainments.

 Some of the methods and practices of the Mahasiddha were codified in Buddhist scriptures known as Tantras.
-Traditionally the ultimate source of these methods and practices is held to be the historical Buddha Shakyamuni, but often it is a transhistorical aspect of the Buddha or deity Vajradhara or Samantabhadra who reveals the Tantra in question directly to the Mahasiddha in a vision or whilst they dream or are in a trance.
+Traditionally the ultimate source of these methods and practices is held to be the historical Buddha Shakyamuni, but often it is a transhistorical aspect of the Buddha or deity Vajradhara who reveals the Tantra in question directly to the Mahasiddha in a vision or whilst they dream or are in a trance.
 This form of the deity is known as a sambhogakaya manifestation.
-The sadhana of Dream Yoga as practiced in Dzogchen traditions such as the Kham, entered the Himalayan tantric tradition from the Mahasiddha, Ngagpa and Bonpo.
-Dream Yoga or "Milam" (T:rmi-lam; S:svapnadarśana), is one of the Six Yogas of Naropa.

 Four of the eighty-four Mahasiddhas are women.
 They are: